ljanda/emilyriederer/content/post/2019-05-04-rmarkdown-driven-development.md

 For example, I often encounter situations where I need to produce the same plots or tables for many different groups.
 While an analyst is in exploratory mode, they might reasonably copy-paste such code, edit some key parameters, and eagerly proceed to analyzing the results.
 Coverting this code to functions makes is significantly easier to test and maintain.
 It also has the benefit of converting Reporting code into Infrastructure code which can be moved to the top of the RMarkdown, with the previously described benefits.
 Generally, I define any local functions after my `library()` and `source()` commands.

 For good advice on *how* to modularize your functions, including naming^[Which is all to say that the illustration is, as it sounds, for illustrative purposes only.
 Please, please, please do not ever actually name a function anything as undescriptive as `viz_fx()` or `viz_fx2()`!] and behavior, I recommmend [Maelle Salmon's blog post](https://masalmon.eu/2017/12/11/goodrpackages/) and [rOpenSci's package development guide](https://ropensci.github.io/dev_guide/building.html).

+> **Bonus Points** Now that you have functions, it's a good time to think about testing them.
+You could add a few tests of your functions in a chunk with `include = FALSE` as described in the last section for data validation.
+One helpful package here is [`testthat`](https://testthat.r-lib.org/).
+Even if you don't include these in your RMarkdown, save any informal tests you run in a text file.
+They will be useful if you decide to turn your analysis all the way into a [package](#package)

 ## (4) Convert Your RMarkdown to Project {#project}